 Or it just looks completely disgusting or lacking in the essentials like a diaper changing table (ironic but I’ve seen it with my own eyes).

 For times like these, you will need to find a place clean enough for you to breastfeed and to make formula milk AND private enough to change your baby’s diaper.

-It will be easier if you can put your baby in a stroller, so you can change their diapers there.
-For making milk, just go someplace with a table or any surface, clean it a bit, put some tissues or towel on it then place your milk bottle and other paraphernalia on it.
+For making milk, just go someplace with a table or any surface, wipe it clean, put some tissues or towel on it then place your milk bottle and other paraphernalia on it.

-Practice peeing or pooping while wearing a baby carrier or wearing your baby on a carrier
+Practice peeing or pooping while wearing your baby

 If you’re going to the doctor alone, then this is a must.